Sunday, January 29, 2017

 "I thought I was a fairly good chess player until I met Clifford."
 Max Roach

 Today, in an era typified by handsomely produced but too frequently shallow and vacuous entertainment, a musician whose warmth reaches down to the soul is pretty much unheard of. . . or merely difficult to find among a sea of drek.
-Just such a musician was Clifford Brown.
+Just such a musician was the pride of Wilmington, Delaware - trumpet genius Clifford Brown.

-Much looking forward to seeing this, as apparently the filmmakers have unearthed some heretofore unseen footage of Clifford.
+Much looking forward to seeing this, as apparently the filmmakers have unearthed some heretofore unseen footage of Clifford, who was an accomplished pianist and composer as well as the best of the best on trumpet.

 The footage of Clifford this writer knows of is the following television appearance on a show hosted by comedian and music lover Soupy Sales (note: two of Soupy's sons were bandmates of pop music innovator David Bowie).